Website icon Xpert.Digital

 Budgets are increasingly moving towards paid ads on Google & Co.
 Anyone who is honest knows that a ROAS (return on advertising spending) of 600% in the area of social media is a utopia for many.
 If agencies celebrate a ROAS of 150% as a success, then it is window dressing.

-If I achieve sales of 7,500 euros with an advertising investment of 5,000 euros (150% ROAS), then the costs of the ads advertising agency are not included in this, nor are my own other costs such as wages, rent, purchasing, etc. myself a ROAS of 300% is unsatisfactory.
-Everything about it is hard to find.
-Ultimately, the big winners from “our” advertising campaigns and contact initiation are the social media giants Facebook & Co.
+If I achieve sales of 7,500 euros (150 % Roas) with an advertising use of 5,000 euros, then the costs of the ADS advertising agency are not yet included, as well as my own further costs such as wages, rent, purchase etc. A roas of 300 % is unsatisfactory.
+Everything about it is difficult to find.
+The big winners “of our” advertising campaigns and contacts are ultimately the social media giants Facebook & Co.

 It is also shocking to see that many are increasing their marketing via social media and directing their customers there.
 What this means is that you share your customers with Facebook & Co. and thus expose them to the competition.
 Many people are unaware of this mistake and do funnel marketing the wrong way round.
 Many people forget that it is precisely this data, the customer data and their contacts, their behavior and interactions, that is the capital that the social media global players know how to use optimally for themselves: with advertising, including advertising from our competitors.